AnthonyvW/FORGE/README.md

 </table>

-> *Above: A stitched image covering a 1.5mm x 3mm area of a tree core sample and one showing FORGE's GUI.
-The stitched image was taken using a 0.5x lens and a 10x lens with a custom lens mount on FORGE and then focused stacked and stiched together to create the image.
+> *Above: A stitched image covering a 1.5mm x 3mm area of a tree core sample and one showing Forge's GUI.
+The stitched image was taken using a 0.5x lens and a 10x lens with a custom lens mount on Forge and then focused stacked and stiched together to create the image.
 Click to view full resolution.*

 ---